The Bear (1988 film): Themes

 With its intersecting storylines of animals and humans, The Bear includes a variety of thematic elements.
 These themes include orphanhood, peril and protection, and mercy toward and on the behalf of a reformed hunter.

 Film critic Derek Bousé has made the connection between The Bear and Disney's model of wildlife films, comparing not only the sympathetic characters but also the filmatic structure, to the animated Bambi (1942) and the live-action Perri (1957).
 In his 2000 book Wildlife Films, Bousé makes a stronger correlation between Annaud's film and Disney's Dumbo (1941), in that both young animals lost their mothers at an early age, creating an unfortunate situation that allows the rest of the plot to develop (although, Dumbo's mother was merely imprisoned for a while, and was re-united with her son at the film's end).
 Dumbo and The Bear also share a similarly purposed dream sequence, brought on by alcohol in the former and hallucinogenic mushrooms in the latter.

 The theme of the reformed hunter is a direct reference to the original novel and its author.
 James Oliver Curwood, himself a past hunter and trapper, considered The Grizzly King to be a "confession of one who for years hunted and killed before he learned that the wild offered a more thrilling sport than slaughter".
 During its American release, the film used one of Curwood's famous quotes as a tagline—"The greatest thrill is not to kill but to let live"—and the film was endorsed by both the American Humane Association and the World Wildlife Fund.

 Release

-The Bear was released on 19 October 1988 in France, and 27 October 1989 in the United States.
+The Bear was released on 19 October 1988 in 318 theatres in France and two theatres in Geneva.
 An official tie-in to the movie The Odyssey of 'The Bear': The Making of the Film by Jean-Jacques Annaud, a translation from the French edition, followed in November.
 In addition, Curwood's original novel—out of print in the US for fifty years—was republished by Newmarket Press, and a children's book titled The Bear Storybook was published by St. Martin's Press.

+In its first 5 days in France, it had admissions of 937,550 and was the number one film for the week in Paris, beating fellow opener Rambo III and the second week of Who Framed Roger Rabbit.

 By August 1989, The Bear was reported to have grossed $90,685,310 and was yet to open in the United Kingdom, the Far East and the United States and Canada.
-The Bear later grossed $31,753,898 in the United States and Canada taking its worldwide gross to over $120 million.
+The Bear was released on 27 October 1989 in the United States and Canada and grossed $31,753,898 taking its worldwide gross to over $120 million.
 It was then presented in the following countries: